 “If I do that, the mob will use that information to track me down and kill me.”

 “Accepted, Angel.
 The three of us operate under the auspices of attorney-client privilege, meaning we may not divulge our clients’ secrets to anyone.
-If you want your name to remain secret, that’s the way it will be, for now.
+If you want your name to remain secret, that’s how it will be for now.

 Angel, I owe you my life.
 My wife, son, daughter, and Millie owe you their lives.
-Ronnie and I will utilize all our law firm's resources to get these charges dismissed and you released.
+Ronnie and I will utilize our law firm's resources to get these charges dismissed and you released.
 But we need to establish some mutual trust between us.”

 “Angel,” Ronnie said, “Let’s get to the elephant in the room.
 Those large scars on your left breast, over your heart.
 Are they self-inflicted?”